icelab/viewloader/docs/resources/content/userGuide.md

 `viewloader.execute(views, scope, boolean)`

-Whit this example we will show how to scope things with Viewloader, it's very simple 😉 We gonna have two boxes, a "main" box and an inner box.
+With this example we will show how to scope things with Viewloader 😉 We gonna have two boxes, a "main" box and an inner box.
 The inner box represents the "target" element.

 - Let's create a simple Viewloader component that is going to change the border color of our boxes.